Aspose/apireference.aspose.com/content/sites/aspose/tasks/english/net/aspose.tasks/graphicalindicatorsinfo/graphicalindicatorsinfo/_index.md

 ---
 title: GraphicalIndicatorsInfo.GraphicalIndicatorsInfo
 second_title: Aspose.Tasks for .NET API Reference
 description: GraphicalIndicatorsInfo constructor.
-The default constructor
+Initializes a new instance of the GraphicalIndicatorsInfo type
 type: docs
 weight: 10
 url: /net/aspose.tasks/graphicalindicatorsinfo/graphicalindicatorsinfo/
 ---
 ## GraphicalIndicatorsInfo constructor

-The default constructor.
+Initializes a new instance of the [`GraphicalIndicatorsInfo`](../) type.

 ```csharp
 public GraphicalIndicatorsInfo()